-30 William Z. Ripley, Main Street and Wall Street, Little Brown, 1927.
+28 William Z. Ripley, Main Street and Wall Street, Little Brown, 1927.

-Their own career experience also led them to adopt and respect the career-with-one-company norm for the "organization men" whom they led.
-31 In the post-World War II decades, top executives accepted the need to train, retain, and reward growing numbers of professional, technical, and administrative personnel who constituted the white-collar labor force.
+Their own career experience also led them to adopt and respect the career-with-one-company norm for the "organization men" whom they led.29 In the post-World War II decades, top executives accepted the need to train, retain, and reward growing numbers of professional, technical, and administrative personnel who constituted the white-collar labor force.
 Given these corporate investments in human capital, it became the norm that these employees could expect to be with the company until the end of their careers, with a defined-benefit pension, based on years of service and funded by the company, in retirement.
 Leading companies also provided these employees with medical coverage, thus making health insurance a "private," i.e., in this case business, rather than public responsibility.

-As for the blue-collar labor force, in a wide range of industries New Deal legislation compelled senior management to engage in collective bargaining over wages and benefits with mass-production unions, with seniority as a fundamental union principle for the provision of job security.32 Although blue-collar workers were known as "hourly" employees, making them potentially eligible under the Fair Labor Standards Act of 1938 for payment of "time-and-a-half" wages for hours worked overtime, the institutionalization of seniority in effect gave the blue-collar employee a career with one company that could last for decades.
+As for the blue-collar labor force, in a wide range of industries New Deal legislation compelled senior management to engage in collective bargaining over wages and benefits with mass-production unions, with seniority as a fundamental union principle for the provision of job security.
+Although blue-collar workers were known as "hourly" employees, making them potentially eligible under the Fair Labor Standards Act of 1938 for payment of "time-and-a-half" wages for hours worked overtime, the institutionalization of seniority in effect gave the blue-collar employee a career with one company that could last for decades.
 Some workers with substantial seniority might be laid off in a deep downturn, but they would be re-employed according to seniority in the next upturn.
 As long as senior executives accepted the career-with-one-company norm for a broad base of employees, they had the incentive to adhere to a retain-and-reinvest resource-allocation regime.

 Retain-and-reinvest did not mean that the company should-or could-grow larger and larger in one line of business.
 In most industries, the innovative enterprise had to assume that over time competitors would learn how to produce an equally high-quality, or even superior, product for a market in which it had been an innovator.
-Those exercising strategic control would want to reallocate the company's capabilities-including first and foremost its human resources-to new lines of business in which developing technologies or accessing markets could make use of these capabilities.
+Those exercising strategic control would want to reallocate the company's resources-including first and foremost its human resources-to new lines of business in which developing technologies or accessing markets could make use of these capabilities.
 Retained earnings provided the financial foundation for exercising these strategic investments in the growth of the firm.

 It was this type of strategic control that underpinned the prominence of what in his 1962 book Strategy and Structure Chandler called the "multidivisional structure."
-In her classic contribution The Theory of the Growth of the Firm, published in 1959, Edith Penrose portrayed multidivisionalization as the process through which those in positions of strategic control reallocate unused capabilities accumulated in the old lines of business to new lines of business characterized by related technologies and/or markets.
-Moving around and up a company's managerial hierarchy over the course of a career, the professional manager who attained a position of strategic control had the ability to make these strategic decisions because he had developed a deep understanding of the firm's productive capabilities and the new types of products to which they could be allocated.
-Given the prevailing norm of a career with one company, his income and prestige generally benefited from the growth of the firm.
-Hence his personal incentives were aligned with the objective of making innovative use of the company's productive resources.
-There was a close integration of strategic decision-making with the processes of organizational learning.
+In her classic contribution The Theory of the Growth of the Firm, published in 1959, Edith Penrose portrayed multidivisionalization as the process through which those in positions of strategic control reallocate unused capabilities accumulated in the old lines of business to new lines of business characterized by related technologies and/or markets.32 Moving around and up a company's managerial hierarchy over the course of a career, the professional manager who attained a position of strategic control had the ability